symfony/symfony-docs/mailer.rst

         ->html('...');

     // the second argument is optional; when given, that public key is attached to
-    // the message and signed with it.
-The third one is the secret key passphrase
+    // the message and included in the signed content (signing always uses the
+    // secret key).
+The third argument is the passphrase of the secret key
     $signer = new PgpSigner('/path/to/secret-key.asc', '/path/to/public-key.asc', 'the-passphrase');
     $signedEmail = $signer->sign($email);